flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 https://cloudisland.nz/@dinosaur/110851324071181980

 > I have had the uncomfortable impression that the space of decentralized projects is constantly reinventing Git-like concepts under different names.
 So I am personally going to explore how much we can directly leverage Git rather than reinventing eventually-consistent databases and reconciliation protocols.

+- question
+    - git is amazing and we love it, it is awesome, etc. -- we love it.
+    - however it's an obstacle for massivewiki

 ## [[2023-08-02]]
 - Attending: [[Jerry Michalski]], [[Peter Kaminski]], [[Chris Aldrich]], [[Flancian]]